 If it is from the transmission, it may indicate a problem that needs attention soon.
 A transmission leak is oil coming from the input seal.
 It may leak because the seal is old or the input bearing is failing.
-Once started to fail, that bearing fails fairly quickly.
+Once the bearing is starting to fail, that bearing fails fairly quickly.
 Replacing bearings isn’t cheap, but riding until the gears are ruined too is very expensive.
 The oil from the transmission input seal can also migrate forward along the shaft and onto the clutch plate.
 It can begin to “slip” from oil.
 It is easy to clean it up again but requires removal to do it properly.
 A little oil getting on the clutch plate may not cause it to slip, but instead, get all gunked up and refuse to fully release.
 When that happens the symptom is that it is hard to shift to neutral or first when stopped.
 That symptom is the same as for a clutch cable with no free play.
 Get free play at the clutch cable and test it again.
 When all else fails, remove the transmission and clutch for inspection.

 I have many times put a clutch back together with all used parts that are still within my specs.
 They were not matched, by that I mean that they had been in different machines and had whatever wear taper they had.
 They quickly wear in together and work well.
 Break them in gently.
 A new clutch should always be broken in gently, even with all new parts.